PickyDogFish/dragonhack-vr-store/README.md

 ## Dragonhack 2022 project created in 24 hours ##

 Concept of a working API for a VR store frontend.
+API offers importing of textures on pre-designed models or importing custom models in GLB format.

 Used software: